cybre/fingerbot-web/README.md

 # Fingerbot Web

 ## Description
-Fingerbot-Web is a web interface designed to control and manage CUBETOUCH II Tuya devices via BLE (locally)
+Fingerbot-Web is a web interface designed to control and manage CUBETOUCH II button pusher Tuya devices via BLE (locally)

 ## Tuya BLE
 The Tuya BLE communication is implemented inside the `/internal/tuyable` package.
 It should be possible to use it for any Tuya BLE protocol version 3 device although I haven't tested it with any devices besides the CUBETOUCH II fingerbot.